mr-seifi/Tic-Tac-Toe/NeuralNetwork/README.md

 * ##### randInitializeWeights
   * ```matlab
     function W = randInitializeWeights(L_in, L_out)
-    % By the name of this func you can guess specification of this.
+    % By the name of this func you can guess the specification of this.
-    % Giving number of input and output layer to generate one part of
+    % Giving the number of input and output layers to generate one part of
-    % your weight matrix between 2 layer.
+    % your weight matrix between 2 layers.
     ```
     ![equation](http://www.sciweavers.org/upload/Tex2Img_1632850556/render.png) <br/>
-    Where rho is random initialized weights.
+    Where rho is randomly initialized weights.
 * ##### sigmoid
   * ```matlab
     function g = sigmoid(z)